 Queen Victoria loved this island and these days thousands more agree.
 There are plenty of dog-friendly places on the Isle of Wight so no need to leave your faithful companion behind either when you book a pet-friendly holiday here.

 What could be better after a day’s adventure than returning to your very own home from home with a wood-burning stove and comfortable beds.
-If you like the sound of that then have a look at our Isle of Wight dog friendly cottages.
+If you like the sound of that then have a look at our Isle of Wight dog friendly cottages and our great range of Isle of Wight hot tub cottages for pets.

 Another popular choice, are dog friendly lodges on the Isle of Wight, some offer onsite facilities like restaurants and swimming pools and all are located in idyllic surroundings